25 Feb 2020

 1. When did you first start collaborating with Heritage Expeditions?

 CZ: In 2011, I joined Heritage Expeditions on invitation by Rodney Russ (Founder).
 Later, during the cruise we also picked up two more members of our team Evgeny and Elena, who joined in North Kamchatka.
-Since then, members of the Spoon-billed Sandpiper Task Force or project supporters have join Heritage Expeditions in Kamchatka each year.
+Since then, members of the Spoon-billed Sandpiper Task Force or project supporters have joined Heritage Expeditions in Kamchatka each year.

 2. Since working with Heritage Expeditions, how many new Spoon-billed Sandpipers breeding ground sites have been discovered?
 Approximately how many breeding pairs have been found?